GabrielLunesu/AdNavi/backend/README.md

 # AdNavi Backend (FastAPI + PostgreSQL + SQLAlchemy + Alembic)

 This service provides email/password authentication using JWT stored in an HTTP-only cookie, backed by PostgreSQL.
-It is designed to work with the AdNavi Next.js frontend at `http://localhost:3000`.
+It is designed to work with the AdNavi Next.js frontend.

 ## Prerequisites
 - Python 3.11+